alxshelepenok/lumen/README.md

 # lumen

-A constantly evolving and thoughtful architecture for creating static blogs.
+A constantly evolving and thoughtful architecture for creating static blogs, built with [Astro](https://astro.build).

 ## Features

 - Mobile first approach in development.
+- No client framework runtime, plain islands.
 - Support for Sentry error tracking.
 - Support for categories and tags.